 Release from Custody While Facing Extradition

 If someone is in custody on an out-of-state felony warrant, he may request release on bail.
 The advantage is that he can then voluntarily go to the state that issued the warrant, as opposed to being forcibly transported.
-Most lawyers, and even judges, are unaware that bond can be granted to someone held in custody on a felony warrant from another state.
-Michigan law provides for bond or bail to be considered and an experienced lawyer can educate the court, advocate for a reasonable bond, and usually secure release for their client from custody.
+Most lawyers and even judges are unaware that a bond is available to someone held in custody on a felony warrant from another state.
+Michigan law provides for bond or bail in extradition cases and an experienced lawyer can educate the court, advocate for a reasonable bond, and usually secure release for their client from custody.